 In today’s society, self-love is a tough thing to learn, develop, and practice.
-If you’re struggling with self-love, try writing these three letters to yourself and watch your self-love and self-compassion grow.
-Free printables below!
+If you’re struggling with finding self-love, try writing these three letters to yourself and watch your self-love and self-compassion grow.
+Free printables included!

-Today I’m going to talk about how to increase self-love through writing three letters to yourself: a letter to your past self, a letter to your present self, and a letter to your future self.
+Today I’m talking about finding self-love through writing three letters to yourself: a letter to your past self, a letter to your present self, and a letter to your future self.

 Letter to Your Past Self